Wiltz: History

-Wiltz' "American St. Nicholas"
+Wiltz' "American Saint Nicholas"

-In 1944, Wiltz had been under German occupation for about four years; among the many negative effects of the occupation, they had been unable to hold their traditional St. Nicholas Day celebrations.
+In 1944, Wiltz had been under German occupation for about four years; among the many negative effects of the occupation, they had been unable to hold their traditional Saint Nicholas Day celebrations.
 After American troops arrived in Wiltz in the fall.
 Members of the 28th Infantry Division decided to do what they could for the children of Wiltz and organized a holiday celebration to lift their spirits.

 Soldiers pooled their rations to provide candy and chocolate for the children.
 Corporal Richard Brookins, a tall encryptionist and projectionist, was recruited to portray St. Nicholas himself (Kleeschen in Luxembourgish), making use of the local priest's vestments, a beard of rope, and a bishop's miter constructed by the local nuns.
 On December 5, 1944, he was driven through town in a jeep, rather than the traditional carriage, and gave out candy to the children.
 The role only lasted a few hours, and in less than two weeks the German forces had pushed back into Wiltz as part of the Battle of the Bulge.
 But the people of Wiltz didn't forget what the Americans had done for them.

-In 1947, Wiltz reinstated their Saint Nicholas Day celebrations, but the goal was not just to honor St. Nicholas, but also to honor the "American St. Nick", as a representative of all of the American forces who had fought to liberate Luxembourg.
+In 1947, Wiltz reinstated their Saint Nicholas Day celebrations, but the goal was not just to honor Saint Nicholas, but also to honor the "American St. Nick", as a representative of all of the American forces who had fought to liberate Luxembourg.
 His identity remained a mystery until 1977, when Brookins' fellow infantryman Frank McClelland tracked him down and delivered a handwritten message from the people of Wiltz inviting Brookins back to town.
 Brookins had had no idea his brief role had been remembered after all that time.
 Brookins would return to Wiltz six times, the last in 2014.
 He was granted honorary citizenship of Wiltz, and in 2009 they erected a monument in his honor.
 In 2016, the government of Luxembourg awarded him the Luxembourg Military Honor Medal; he died in 2018, aged 96.

-Town Centre
+Town centre

 Wiltz has a quiet town centre.
 There is an outdoor musical hall with bands and classical musical shows held typically every fortnight.
 Looking out from the hill on the music hall one will see the largest lake in the country at Esch-sur-Sure, located around 20 km away.
 A local multi-carriage tourist "road-train" takes visitors around the village and its surroundings on the hour.

 There is also an international soccer training pitch.
 In the heart of Wiltz there is plenty to see with a second world war tank parked in the main plaza.
 One of the most popular nights out is the summer rave held 10 km in the wilderness.
 A local farm has been transformed into a pub and rave club, this is a favourite night out for scout units (male and female).